 Revolutions in Communication is a critically acclaimed survey of media history now available through Amazon, Barnes & Noble, and directly from the publisher, Continuum International Press.
-The book topped the Amazon sales list for media history in the summer of 2012.*
+The book has topped the Amazon sales list for media history for two years and has now gone into a second printing.

 The book is a social and technological history that explores four major epochs of the mass media through the technologies that characterized their development — printing, imaging, broadcasting and digital media.